codeforbirmingham/spotholes-django/README.md

 Update username, email, or password or all.
 Only account owner or moderator has these permissions.

+### /api/v1/accounts/username/status

+POST: {is_staff: (true/false), is_active:(true/false)}

+Update a users permissions and active status.
+Only moderator has these permissions.

+### /api/v1/accounts/username/potholes/

+GET:

+Return a list of this user's potholes

 ## Pothole Endpoints

 ### /api/v1/potholes/